Make a BEE-line to this resin coaster set tutorial!

 Learn how to create this BUZZ worthy DIY resin art coaster set!
 If you’re anything like me, than you probably love anything sweet!
 Honey has always been a sweet treat that I loved, whether it’s in a hot cup of tea, drizzled on toast, or better yet…eaten by the spoon full!
 I wanted to create an eye-catching coaster set that would add a little sweetness to any indoor décor.
 Come on in and make a bee-line to this tutorial!

-- Table Top Pro LTD epoxy
+- Table Top Pro epoxy

 - Sculpted Panels Hexagon Bracecomb